drscotthawley/iclr-blogpost-2026/_posts/2026-04-27-flow-where-you-want.md

-Now that we know that works, let's "supe up" `compute_dv()` to include the guidance correction.
+Now that we know that works, let's upgrade `compute_dv()` to include the guidance correction.
 We'll use the `torch.autograd.grad()` function to compute the gradient of the loss.
 First we have the `guidance_dict` that we'll use to pass through our intentions through the various layers of routines to get to `compute_dv()`:

 {% highlight python %}